 The session ended.
 It was Saturday, September 20th, 1997.
 I wrestled with it all week.
 I had never been able to trust my earthly father with my weakness.
 Could I really trust my heavenly Father with it?

-Wednesday, September 24th, I was getting ready to teach our mid-week, youth Bible study, when the Holy Spirit convicted my heart and, in essence, said, “I’m not going to let this go away.”
+Wednesday, September 24th, I was getting ready to teach our mid-week, youth Bible study, when the Holy Spirit convicted my heart and, in essence, said, “I’m not going to let this go away.
+You can’t encourage teenagers to trust me if you refuse to trust me.”
 I said, “God, what if I forgive him and he doesn’t change?”
 God replied, “My child, this is not about changing your dad.
 This is about changing you.”

 So, as best as I knew how, I prayed, “God, I choose to trust you with my heart.
 Today I choose to become weak.
 Today, I forgive my dad.”